 Kid Friendly Valentine’s Day Activities

 Just like I mentioned in my ways to fight the winter blues article, a great way to show your kids that you love them is to put them in charge and do something that they like to do.
-Whether it is a trip to the library, a favorite museum or pet shop, or even a stop at the local bakery or cafe, there are endless fun ways to spend the day.
+Whether it is a trip to the library, a favorite museum or pet shop, there are endless fun ways to spend the day.
 I have compiled a list of our 15 favorite “Mommy & Me” date ideas to inspire you and don’t forget about this list of the Family Playdate Ideas for Chicagoans.

 Looking for something to do at home?
 There are tons of different crafts to enjoy, and I have many simple ones pinned to my Valentine’s Day Pinterest Page.
 Our holiday go-to is homemade play dough, so for this holiday we spice it up with red food coloring and glitter, of course!
 My kids simply love conversation candy hearts but I don’t let them eat that kind of sugar filled junk, so we craft with them instead.